 This paper aims at a more systematic way of deriving the numerical program from the recursive equations.
 Specifically, it presents an efficient numerical framework that implements the iterative procedure directly from the recursive equation.
-The numerical framework is derived by formalizing the approaches of [2-18] in Section 2.
-The formalization exhibits that all the studies above utilize a backward equation, i.e., the modeler has to find the inverse of the state transition function to set up the numerical program.
-If the backward equation is rearranged into a forward equation, the program can be derived syntactically.
-Additionally, we enhance the discrete time analysis method towards the solution of cyclo-stationary systems.
+The numerical framework is derived by formalizing the approaches of [1-17] in Section 2.
+The formalization exhibits that all the studies utilize a backward equation for the numerical program.
+It turns out that rearranging into a forward equation does the trick.
+Additionally, we enhance the discrete-time analysis method towards the solution of cyclo-stationary systems.
 The enhancement is required for the analysis of the ATM adaptation layer type 2 protocol in Section 3 by which we demonstrate the application of the framework.